bodhi/bicycle/_posts/2014-01-17-i-like-to-ride-my-bike.markdown

 Riding home today in the 38º heat, I was reminded again why I so enjoy riding my bicycle to work.

-It's not the excercise, or being out in the sun (ahahahaha, 38ºC, remember?), or the fact that I'm using [the most efficient transport mechanism known][human-power], or even the feeling of riding past a bus on a cold evening, rolling through the cloud of warmth surrounding
+It's not the exercise, or being out in the sun (ahahahaha, 38ºC, remember?), or the fact that I'm using [the most efficient transport mechanism known][human-power], or even the feeling of riding past a bus on a cold evening, rolling through the cloud of warmth surrounding